Weak convergence of Bayes estimators under general loss functions: Introduction

 Bayes estimators, defined as minimizers of expected posterior loss, can be viewed as such mappings.
-Hence, the BvM theorem offers a powerful framework for analyzing their asymptotic properties.
-The study of the large-sample behavior of Bayes estimators has long been a central theme in mathematical statistics, {giving rise to a substantial body of literature, see e.g.~\citet{chao}, \citet{Ibragimov1973}, \citet{bayes_norm_loss}, as well as textbooks by \citet[Theorems~10.2 and~10.8]{Ibragimov} and \citet[Theorem~10.8]{v}.
-These results establish that, under weak conditions on the model, Bayes estimators are both asymptotically normal and asymptotically efficient.
-A common assumption in the existing theory is that the loss function defining the Bayes estimator is \emph{translation invariant}.} More precisely, in a parametric setup, the loss function $\ell: \Theta \times \Theta \to [0, \infty)$, for a parameter space $\Theta \subseteq \mathbb{R}^d$, is required to satisfy

-for some function $\ell_0: \mathbb{R}^d \to [0, \infty)$.
-This structural condition encompasses several commonly used loss functions \citep{wang2022comprehensive}, most prominently the squared Euclidean distance, which yields the posterior mean as the Bayes estimator.
+The BvM theorem thus offers a powerful framework for analyzing their asymptotic properties. {\rev The canonical example is the posterior mean, arising under squared Euclidean loss, whose asymptotic properties are classical \citep{Lecam1953,chao,Ibragimov1973}.
+Extensions (cf.~\citealp{Bickel1969}) beyond this quadratic setting typically assume that the loss $\ell$ is \emph{translation invariant},

+for some $\ell_0:\mathbb{R}^d\to[0,\infty)$.
+An exception is \citet{Bunke98}, where translation invariance is imposed only on the global upper and lower bounds of the loss $\ell$ rather than on $\ell$ itself.
+A further common restriction is that the loss $\ell$ depends on a \emph{rescaled} difference of parameters,

+as considered in \citet{Ibragimov,Jeganathan1982,v,bayes_norm_loss}.
+This rescaled-loss formulation~\eqref{e:rescale} largely simplifies the asymptotic analysis.
+In particular, under \eqref{e:rescale}, the rescaled estimator $\sqrt{n}(\hat{\theta}_n - \vartheta_0)$ can be viewed as the minimizer of a posterior risk functional whose integrand no longer depends on the sample size $n$.
+This invariance eliminates a major technical obstacle in establishing asymptotic results.
+However, except in the special case where the loss is positively homogeneous, the estimator defined through \eqref{e:rescale} does not coincide with the standard Bayes estimator associated with a fixed loss function. }